 Common long-term symptoms

-Data from the UK COVID-19 Symptom Study, which has been collecting symptom information from nearly four million users, suggests that 10% of people are still having symptoms or lasting effects three weeks after showing signs of the illness, with some suffering for months.(1).
+Data from a study in the UK (UK COVID-19 Symptom Study), which has been collecting symptom information from nearly four million users, suggests that 10% of people are still having symptoms or lasting effects three weeks after showing signs of the illness, with some suffering for months.(1).
 Those reporting so-called ‘long COVID’ effects are complaining of fatigue, headache, cough, anosmia (loss of smell), sore throat, delirium and chest pain,(1) as well as reduced muscle function with psychological symptoms such as post-traumatic stress disorder and low mood particularly associated with those discharged from intensive care.(2) It is not known why some people are taking so much longer to recover from COVID-19 infection than others.
 However, we do know that the virus can damage internal organs, resulting in detrimental long-term health effects similar to those as a result from other coronaviruses such as SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome).(3) These include respiratory, musculoskeletal and neuropsychiatric after-effects, as well as COVID-19 associated sequalae affecting the metabolic, cardiac and gastrointestinal systems.(3)

 Supporting recovery in pharmacy